Lu-Qiu/COVID-19-tracker/README.md

 ## COVID-19-tracker

-This github page contains the code for the Shiny APP developed by Lu Qiu, a student from South China University of Technology.
+This github page contains the code for the Shiny app developed by Lu Qiu, a student from South China University of Technology.
 This is part of her work in the project "Date Visualization and Web Application"

 Input data are obtained from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series and are updated daily.

-This Shiny App aims to provide:
+This Shiny app aims to provide:

 ● a map that shows the world distribution of the number of confirmed cases and deaths